 As representative of Pennsylvania’s 2nd congressional district, Gray served on the House Foreign Affairs and Budget Committees, and became its first African American chair the committee in 1985.
 He played a prominent role in shaping the African policy of the United States, and led the cause to employ sanctions against South Africa’s apartheid government, ultimately winning passage of anti-apartheid resolutions over President Ronald Reagan’s several vetoes.
 Gray also served as vice-chair of the Congressional Black Caucus.
 In 1989 he became the Democratic Party’s majority whip, making him the highest ranking African American ever to serve in Congress.

 William H. Gray announced his retirement from Congress in 1991 in order to become president and CEO of the United Negro College Fund (UNCF).
 He served in this position until 2004, helping increase funding and expand the organizations programs and services.
-Gray was also a member of Sigma Pi Phi and Alpha Phi Alpha fraternities.
+Gray was also a member of Alpha Phi Alpha fraternity.